solana-labs/solana/book/src/terminology.md

 ## archiver

 Storage mining client, stores some part of the ledger enumerated in blocks and submits storage proofs to the chain.
-Not a full-node.
+Not a validator.

 ## root